Suzu-Yasu/Suzu-Yasu/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning Python & Data Science.
+- 🏦 Interested in Applied Mathematics.
+- 🎻 I love Classical music and play the Cello in an orchestra.
+- ☖ I play Shogi (Japanese Chess) and Go, and recently started learning Western Chess!

 <!--
 **Suzu-Yasu/Suzu-Yasu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.